Meet the FoJFM Crew

 Thank you for showing up.
 Thank you for your support.
 And thank you for helping us get to where we are today.

 Gabe & Charlotte Pialto are two hard-workers who want the world to be a better place.
 They are raising two kids, Marie and Jesse, who they hope will always know the importance of helping others.
 The Pilato family is happy to be part of Friends of the Joseph Floyd Manor and look forward to continuing to provide for these special members of our community.

-Charlotte currently serves as our board president, and Gabe is our treasurer.
+Charlotte currently serves as our board president.

 Sara Kaczmarski is a former teacher, turned Boomer @boomtownroi.
 Her husband, Jason, still teaches and is a soldier in the Army National Guard.
 They have a beautiful two year old daughter and their lives have always revolved around service to others.
 Becoming a Boomer, opened the doors to service and community, that always seemed just out of reach.
 By meeting Nina and Charlotte, she has been able to help grow not only Giving Thursday, but Friends of Joseph Floyd Manor, into the amazing outreach group you see each week.
 She is SO honored and proud to be doing this work, and can’t wait for Jason to join during his Spring and Summer breaks from school.
 But, don’t worry, he helps a lot behind the scenes!

 Sara currently serves as our board vice president.

 Whitney Quick is a technical writer for a Department of Defense (DoD) contracting company in Charleston.
 She and her husband, George Gritten, have an adorable 7 year old son and live in the West Ashley area.
 As a former special education teacher and youth soccer coach, Whitney has always been pulled toward serving others.